 We have talked about HDMI and its many uses in the past.
 Shortened for High Definition Multimedia Interface, HDMI is an accessible technology that allows users to enjoy high-quality audio and video.

-HDMI cables are easy to use and very reliable as they can transfer data at high speeds.
-Plus, they are available at affordable rates and can be a safe option to transfer sensitive data since they can encrypt data.
-Hence there is no worrying about digital breaches.
-We will discuss Micro HDMI cable today!
+HDMI cables are easy and reliable as they can transfer data at high speeds.
+Plus, they are affordable and can be a safe option for transferring sensitive data since they can encrypt data.
+Hence there is no worry about digital breaches.
+We will discuss the Micro HDMI cable today!

 Chapter 1: Micro HDMI Cable

 - All HDMI comes with a cable and a connector.

 - They were first launched in December of the year 2002.

 - They are available in many types and versions to support the continually evolving audio and video formats.

 - There are many types of HDMI cables.

 - You can get customized HDMI cables depending on your needs.